dominiktraxl/pykrakenapi/README.rst

 Development
 -----------

-This package should be considered early alpha state.
-Contributions in any way, shape or form are absolutely welcome!
+This package should be considered beta state, since some methods have not been properly tested yet.
+Contributions in any way, shape or form are welcome!

 Bug Reports